EivindSul/portfolio/README.md

 ## Private projects
-Intbar bonger is a project to create simple coupons for pre-paid drinks at the par I work at.
+Intbar bonger is a project to create simple coupons for pre-paid drinks at the par I worked at.
 The coupons have a set of requirements of how to customize them, including price and expiration.
 This program replaces an older similar system made by a previous student using Java, but that program was impossible to maintain.
 I focused on making my version easily maintainable and extensible.